Milan Kundera: The Unbearable Lightness of Being

 Kundera's most famous work, The Unbearable Lightness of Being, was published in 1984.
 The book chronicles the fragile nature of an individual's fate, theorizing that a single lifetime is insignificant in the scope of Nietzsche's concept of eternal return.
 In an infinite universe, everything is guaranteed to recur infinitely.
 In 1988, American director Philip Kaufman released a film adaptation, which Kundera disliked.
 The book focuses on the life of a Czech dissident surgeon's journey from Prague to Zurich and his return to Prague, where he was not permitted to take up work as a surgeon.
 He worked instead as a window washer and used his job to arrange sex with hundreds of women.
 At the end he and his wife move to the country.
 The book was not published in Czechoslovakia due to Kundera's fear it would be badly edited.
 He eventually delayed the publishing date for years and only in 2006 would an official translation be available in the Czech language.
-The book had already been available in Czech, having been translated in 1985 by a Czech expatriate in Canada.
+The book had already been available in Czech, having been published in 1985 by a Czech expatriate in Canada.